amonks/monument/components.md

 At the bottom of the statue is a plaque inscribed with the name of the subject, the URL of the monument, and date of birth of the subject.

+The very bottom surface of the statue will have a notch to secure it into the plinth.

+Because it's produced to order, customers can choos their own material for the statue, based on budget or preference.

 ## Plinth

 The plinth is the thing you walk away from the fair with.

 It's produced ahead of time.
 It contains a small webserver with a WiFi antenna.

+The top of the plinth will have a peg to fit the notch in the bottom of the statue.

 If you're visiting the monument, point your web browser to its URL and you'll find a website about its subject.